-Climbing and access information for this 11er peak is found on page 274.
-Two routes are found in the book.
-There is a typo in the book.
-The route labeled West Ridge should have read East Ridge.
-Updated information is set out below and more can found using the links.
+Climbing and access information for this peak is on Page 274 of the book.
+Two routes are discussed in the book.
+Please note that there is a typo in the book: the route labeled the West Ridge should be labelled the East Ridge.
+Updated information is set out below and more beta can found using the links.
+USGS Elkhorn Creek

 Use this link for photos and commentary on the East Ridge Route.
 Class 3+

-Use the link below to read John Platt’s trip report on his and Sean Diffy’s winter ascent.
-Use the link below to read Rick Baugher’s trip report where you will learn the peak is not named after Doors singer Jim Morrison.
+Use the link below to read John Platt’s trip report on his and Sean Duffy’s Winter ascent.
+Use the link below to read Rick Baugher’s trip report where you will learn that the peak is not named after The Doors singer Jim Morrison.